In tachycardia, an irregular electrical signal (impulse) starting in the upper or lower chambers of the heart causes the heart to beat faster.

-Tachycardia is the medical term for a heart rate over 100 beats per minute.
-There are many heart rhythm disorders (arrhythmias) that can cause tachycardia.
+Tachycardia (tak-ih-KAHR-dee-uh) is the medical term for a heart rate over 100 beats a minute.
+Many types of irregular heart rhythms (arrhythmias) can cause tachycardia.

-There are many different types of tachycardia.
-They're grouped according to the part of the heart responsible for the fast heart rate and cause of the abnormally fast heartbeat.
-Common types of tachycardia include:
+Other types of tachycardia are grouped according to the part of the heart responsible for the fast heart rate and the cause.
+Common types of tachycardia caused by irregular heart rhythms (arrhythmias) include:

+- Atrial flutter.
+Atrial flutter is similar to A-fib, but heartbeats are more organized.
 Episodes of atrial flutter may go away themselves or may require treatment.
 People who have atrial flutter also often have atrial fibrillation at other times.

+- Ventricular tachycardia.
+This type of arrhythmia starts in the lower heart chambers (ventricles).
+The rapid heart rate doesn't allow the ventricles to fill and squeeze (contract) to pump enough blood to the body.
 Ventricular tachycardia episodes may be brief and last only a couple of seconds without causing harm.
-But episodes lasting more than a few seconds can become a life-threatening medical emergency.
+But episodes lasting more than a few seconds can be life-threatening.

 Mayo Clinic Minute: Identifying and treating atrial fibrillation